spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

   :::warning

-  If you enable the setting **Disable Properties** when [registrating an Azure cloud account](./azure-cloud.md#add-azure-cloud-account), you disable the ability for Palette to create an Azure virtual network and must manually specify a virtual network during the cluster creation process.
+  If you enable the setting **Disable Properties** when [registrating an Azure cloud account](./azure-cloud.md#add-azure-cloud-account), you disable the ability for Palette to create an network resources and must manually specify a virtual network subnets, and security groups during the cluster creation process.
   :::

   |**Parameter**| **Description**|